 - Vendor Requirements - It is getting more common for clients and partners to request evidence of secure processes, including SDLC/PDLC security and privacy efforts.
-The CVT provides this evidence!
+The IAP provides this evidence!

-- Clear Documentation - The CVT provides comprehensive cybersecurity and privacy pre-production testing to prove that your security is more than just a set of policies and standards.
+- Clear Documentation - The IAP provides comprehensive cybersecurity and privacy pre-production testing to prove that your security is more than just a set of policies and standards.

-- Time Savings - The CVT can provide your organization with a semi-customized solution that requires minimal resources to fine tune for your organization's specific needs.
+- Time Savings - The IAP can provide your organization with a semi-customized solution that requires minimal resources to fine tune for your organization's specific needs.

-- Alignment With Leading Practices - The CVT is written to align your organization with leading practices for secure engineering processes.
+- Alignment With Leading Practices - The IAP is written to align your organization with leading practices for secure engineering processes.

 The CVT comes with everything you need to stand up a process to do pre-production security & privacy testing:

-- Core Word document that is the program-level guidance on the Control Validation Testing (CVT) program at your organization;
+- Core Word document that is the program-level guidance on the Information Assurance Program (IAP) at your organization;

 - Editable Excel spreadsheets that contain mappings to leading practices and other helpful charts to clarify requirements;

-- Security & Privacy Test Plan (SPTP) template to document the plan to perform CVT for a specific project;
+- Security & Privacy Test Plan (SPTP) template to document the plan to perform IAP for a specific project;

 - Security & Privacy Plan (SPP) is essentially a traditional System Security Plan (SSP) with privacy added into it;